 Since Perry was now the tenor lead of the Checkers, when they played Brooklyn's Baby Grand, he got to do lead on their former releases, like "Night's Curtains" and "Flame In My Heart."
 However, this turned out to be their only appearance while he was with them, although they did a lot of parties.
 (I don't know about you, but I find it hard to imagine the Checkers doing house parties!)
 When Perry sang "Ghost Of My Baby," it was an emotional affair: "I used to fall on my knees to sing it."

 With nothing happening with the Checkers, and with Perry about to be married, he left within a few months to concentrate on the Sparrows.
+In truth, Perry didn't remember much about the Checkers at all.
 His replacement in the Checkers was Little David Baughan, whose voice was nearly a carbon copy of Clyde McPhatter's.

 Little Dave had been a member of the first Drifters group that Clyde McPhatter had formed for Atlantic, back in May 1953 (the only tune ever released commercially from their single session was "Lucille," although at this time it hadn't yet come out).
 Atlantic management told Clyde that they didn't like the Drifters' sound, and he replaced all the singers, leaving Little Dave out of a job just at the time when the Checkers needed a new lead.
 The probable feeling was that the Checkers could now capitalize on both the Dominoes-style bass of Bill Brown and the Clyde McPhatter sound-alike tenor.